Equipment

 Why Choose Minimalist and Standardized Gear?

 Imagine this: You and your dive buddies are all geared up, ready to explore the underwater realm.
 Now, if everyone has a different setup, it’s like trying to solve a puzzle in a different language.
 Not fun, right?
-That's where the GUE Equipment Configuration comes in, ensuring that everyone is on the same page, making problem-solving a breeze, and preventing issues before they start.
+That's where the DIR Equipment Configuration comes in, ensuring that everyone is on the same page, making problem-solving a breeze, and preventing issues before they start.

 Finding Your Perfect Gear: Recommended vs. Meets Requirements

 “What gear do I need?” you might ask.
-The GUE Equipment Requirements are your go-to guide for this.
-Dive into the GUE Standards, find your class, and voila, you’ll see the “Additional Course-Specific Equipment” you need.
+The Equipment Requirements are your go-to guide for this.
+Dive into the Agency Standards, find your class, and voila, you’ll see the “Additional Course-Specific Equipment” you need.
 And while there’s plenty of gear out there that meets our requirements, we’re all about helping you find the gear that does more than just tick the boxes—it enhances your learning and makes diving a joy.

 Do I Need to Buy Everything New?